 Carve-Out Balance Sheet Pain Points

 However, if a carve-out entity still uses a shared long-lived asset or intangible, as we previously mentioned, the carve-out entity should still include a portion of the expense related to the asset.
-Although we’ll focus on this concept more in just a bit, including these expenses means you're reflecting all the costs of doing business.
+Although we'll focus on this concept more in just a bit, including these expenses means you're reflecting all of the costs of doing business.

 Determining if the carve-out entity reflects goodwill on the balance sheet depends on whether it reflects the parent's stepped-up basis for those assets and liabilities achieved through purchase accounting.

-If so, you should include any goodwill the parent records that relates to the carve-out entity.
+If so, you should include any goodwill the parent records relating to the carve-out entity.
 Other circumstances, however, can be a lot more complex.
 In many cases, management must determine a reasonable allocation if, for example, the carve-out entity represents a portion of a larger acquisition by the parent.
 As such, a piece of the goodwill the parent records would likely relate directly to the carve-out entity and, thus, should be allocated.